 First, I'd like to commend you on your desire to strengthen your faith; I wish more Catholics had this attitude.

-When we partake in the Eucharist, he is right there with us in our struggles as we carry our given cross.
+When we partake in the Eucharist, He is right there with us in our struggles as we carry our given cross.
 On the issue of belief, Blessed John Henry Newman once said:

 Ten thousand difficulties do not make one doubt.